Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

 Beyond deployed network architecture, the coexistence of quantum networks with control systems such as time synchronization or channel monitoring is gaining interest because of limited fiber availability, high-precision timing measurements across separate locations, or probing perturbations to the quantum system~\cite{quantum_wrapper,bearlinQ,dcqnet_sync,nist_sync}.
-Here, we multiplex our quantum and classical signals with an optical clock for high-precision synchronization ($\sim 5$\,ps root-mean-square jitter) using White Rabbit timing protocols~\cite{nist_sync,WR_protocol}.
-This enables live remote correlation measurements of entangled photon pairs between Evanston and Chicago.
-We integrate our quantum signal with state-of-the-art classical transmissions; the 1290\nobreakdash-nm entangled photon is wavelength-division multiplexed to propagate alongside a L\nobreakdash-band White Rabbit clock signal and a fully-loaded C\nobreakdash-band classical system, demonstrating the potential for highly efficient use of deployed optical fiber bandwidth.
+Here, we multiplex our quantum and classical signals with an optical clock for high-precision synchronization ($\sim 5$\,ps root-mean-square jitter) using White Rabbit (WR) timing protocols~\cite{nist_sync,WR_protocol}.
+This enables live, high-precision correlation measurements of entangled photon pairs between Evanston and Chicago.
+We further integrate our quantum signal with state-of-the-art classical transmissions; the 1290\nobreakdash-nm entangled photon is wavelength-division multiplexed with both the bidirectional L\nobreakdash-band WR clock signal and a co\nobreakdash-propagating fully-loaded C\nobreakdash-band classical system, demonstrating the potential for highly efficient use of deployed optical fiber bandwidth.